 If you have any difficulty coming to work or performing your work because of an illness or injury, Rehabilitation Services can help.
 A Rehabilitation Coordinator will work with you, your health care professionals, and your supervisor to understand your medical situation and the demands of your job in order to identify ways for you to perform your work safely.

-Renee Uruski Room 4194, Support Services Building 519 661-2111 Ext.
-84742 ruruski2@uwo.ca uwo.ca/humanresources
+David Schlotzhauer Room 4159, Support Services Building 519 661-2111 Ext.
+81124 dschlot@uwo.ca www.uwo.ca/hr/safety/ergo_rehab/

 The Chiropractic Clinic

 Convenient chiropractic care is available to the Western community, and no referral is required.